 Pawning your car

-Pawning a vehicle is one of the most overlooked ways of using a car to get cash in South Africa.
+Pawning a vehicle is one of the most overlooked ways of using a car, bakkie or motorcycle to get cash in South Africa.

 This is a fast, straightforward option for raising funds, without losing ownership of your vehicle.
-It involves using the vehicle as security for a loan.
+It involves using the car as security for a loan.

-The loan provider keeps your car in a secure facility for the duration of the loan agreement, Once the loan is repaid, the car is returned to you.
+The loan provider keeps your vehicle in a secure facility for the duration of the loan agreement, Once the loan is repaid, it is returned to you.

 Please note that we warn strongly against “pawn your car and still drive it” schemes (as does South Africa’s National Credit Regulator).
 These schemes pose an unacceptably high risk that you’ll end up losing your vehicle to the loan provider.
 Find out more in this Daily Maverick article.